jackmiller1986/TurtlePulseCore/README.md

 The enclosure option for BoxTurtle has been moved to its [own repository](https://github.com/ArmoredTurtle/BoxTurtle-Enclosure).
 The enclosure is still [under development](https://www.youtube.com/watch?v=Jjgi8q28Y2o), but the most up to date information on it can be found at that repository.
 Also considering [joining the ArmoredTurtle Discord](https://discord.gg/eT8zc3bvPR) to get progress updates as development progresses.

+# Errata
+Identified known issues and potential workarounds are documented in [ERRATA.md](ERRATA.md).

 # Manual

 ArmoredTurtle's project manuals are hosted [here](https://armoredturtle.xyz).
 There is no PDF, this is intended to make the build experience as easy as possible.